mishmanners/TalksandEvents/Talks/AIcamp26.md

 # How I used AI voice to help me play Magic: The Gathering

-This is the talk I gave at the AI Camp Melbourne Meetup May 2026.
+This is the talk I gave at the [AI Camp Melbourne Meetup March 2026](https://www.aicamp.ai/event/eventdetails/W2026012623).

 Talk Title